 March 2021 Update: We’re a national winner of a Safeco Make More Happen grant benefitting Cocoon House!
-To help ensure Cocoon House receives the maximum $10,000 grant, please leave a comment on our story at www.agentgiving.com/mcclain-insurance.
+To learn more, visit www.agentgiving.com/mcclain-insurance.
 Below is our June 2020 blog post announcing our Food For Our Future initiative with Cocoon House.

 McClain Insurance has had an ongoing partnership with Cocoon House since 2010.
 Back then, Cocoon House volunteers operated a small eight-bed emergency shelter out of an old home down the street from our office in Everett, Washington.
 Since then, Cocoon House has expanded its operations to include long term housing, street outreach, and a nationally recognized prevention program that focuses on parents building their family management skills.